 Rationale for the exhibit:

 Crafting Democracy: Fiber Arts and Activism explores how the confluence of craft, art and activism allows the public to respond to current events relating to race, religion, citizenship status, disability, gender and sexuality.
-After all, contemporary Craftivism “marries” a DIY, grassroots makers’ ethic with commemorative culture to reveal a unique relationship that is democratic, visual and rooted in the desire for social change.
-Through Crafting Democracy, we call upon artists, crafts people, and makers to explore how the making of art and the creation of material objects can unite, divide, unsettle and uplift those who live in the United States.
-Thus, all submitted works must use fiber arts, drawing upon fiber as a keen metaphor reflecting our own social, human “fabric” that sees textiles as a tool to build community through participatory action.
+After all, contemporary Craftivism “marries” a DIY, grassroots makers’ ethic with commemorative culture to reveal a unique relationship that is democratic, visual, and rooted in the desire for social change.
+Through Crafting Democracy, we call upon artists, craftspeople, and makers to explore how making art and creating material objects can unite, divide, unsettle and uplift those who live in the United States.
+Thus, all submitted works must use fiber arts, drawing upon fiber as a keen metaphor reflecting our social, human “fabric” that sees textiles as a tool to build community through participatory action.

 Eligibility: International call.
 Open to all artists regardless of location, media, or experience level.
-Please note: costs associated with delivery and return of artwork to be paid by artists.
+Please note: costs associated with delivery and return of the artwork are to be paid by artists.

-Conditions: Artists are required to deliver (or ship) their artwork to the library (exhibit location) by Monday, July 22, 2019.
+Conditions: Artists must deliver (or ship) their artwork to the library (exhibit location) by Monday, July 22, 2019.
 Works must be retrieved by Friday, November 1, 2019.

-All accepted artwork must be ready to hang or display, requiring nothing more than a pedestal or fishing line or nail/screw for attaching to substrate.
-The top of the work must be clearly identified on the work itself or in the handling instructions.
-Artists must provide installation instructions for any work requiring special handling instructions or installation methods.
+All accepted artwork must be ready to hang or display, requiring a pedestal, fishing line, or nail/screw for attaching to the substrate.
+The top of the work must be identified on the work itself or in the handling instructions.
+Artists must provide installation instructions for any job requiring special handling instructions or installation methods.

-Artists may choose to make their work available for sale, however the work must remain on view for the duration of the exhibit.
-All negotiations between artist and purchaser are to be handled directly.
-No commissions will be taken, although we would appreciate knowing if your work does sell as a result of being on view in Crafting Democracy.
+Artists may choose to make their work available for sale.
+However, the work must remain on view for the duration of the exhibit.
+All negotiations between the artist and the purchaser are to be handled directly.
+No commissions will be taken, although we would appreciate knowing if your work does sell due to being on view in Crafting Democracy.